The Report Per Constraint section provides more details for each of the

 - Reference Pin: reference pin used to compute the skew.
 Each row of this table refers to the reference pin which results in the largest skew for that endpoint path.

 - Corner: Fast/Slow corner used to compute the worst skew to this endpoint.

 - Actual: computed skew.
 The skew is the difference between the relative delay for Endpoint Pin minus the relative delay for Reference Pin and minus the relative CRPR.

 - Slack: difference between actual path skew and requirement.

--tooptions must be specified when defining a bus skew constraint.
+when defining a bus skew constraint.

 By default, only the endpoint with the worst bus skew is reported.
 To report multiple